 When to start eating lactation cookies

 Before you introduce lactation cookies to your diet to help with breastmilk supply, consider why you’re supplementing your diet.

-- Are you working or going to school and want to increase and support your output while separated from baby?
+- Are you working or going to school and want to increase and support your output while separated from your baby?

 - Is your baby hospitalized, in the NICU, or currently separated from you?

 - Are you simply wanting to take steps to eat a more nourishing diet while breastfeeding?

 - Looking for snacks that can sustain your appetite and add needed calories?

 All of these are great reasons to consider adding supplements like galactagogues to your diet and lactation cookies are an easy, tasty way to pack a nutritional punch.